Plans and process training covering utility survey planning and documentation

 Operatives and Supervisors

 Anyone who uses utility plans as part of a survey or excavation process and wants to read them more accurately.
-This course is often taken alongside the EUS CAT1 or RQF Level 2 Award to complete the end-to-end skills picture.
+This course is often taken alongside the EUSR CAT1 or RQF Level 2 Award to complete the end-to-end skills picture.

 Service Coordinators and USC Appointees